 Carl Hammer Gallery

-Artists represented: Don Baum, Guy Benson, Wilson “Snowflake” Bentley, Roger Brown, Jordan Davies, William Dawson, Howard Finster, Aristotle Georgiades, Vanessa German, Lee Godie, Neil Goodman, Grace Graupe-Pillard, Cameron Gray, Alicia Henry, Michael Hernandez de Luna, Miyoko Ito, Frank Jones, Kahn and Selesnick, Jay Kelly, Sarp Kerem Yavuz, Leonard Koscianski, Amy Laskin, Mole and Thomas, Marilyn Murphy, Ed Paschke, Jan Petry, Bill Rauhauser, Francois Robert, David Sharpe, Hollis Sigler, Fred Stonehouse, Bill Traylor, Eugene Von Bruenchenhein, Joseph Yoakum, Albert Zahn, Mary Lou Zelazny.
+Artists represented/exhibited: Don Baum, Guy Benson, Wilson “Snowflake” Bentley, Roger Brown, Henry Darger, Jordan Davies, William Dawson, Howard Finster, Aristotle Georgiades, Vanessa German, Lee Godie, Neil Goodman, Grace Graupe-Pillard, Cameron Gray, Alicia Henry, Michael Hernandez de Luna, Miyoko Ito, Frank Jones, Kahn and Selesnick, Jay Kelly, Sarp Kerem Yavuz, Leonard Koscianski, Amy Laskin, Mole and Thomas, Marilyn Murphy, Ed Paschke, Jan Petry, Chris “CJ” Pyle, Bill Rauhauser, Francois Robert, David Sharpe, Hollis Sigler, Fred Stonehouse, Bill Traylor, Eugene Von Bruenchen- hein, H.C.
+Westermann, Karl Wirsum, Joseph Yoakum, Albert Zahn, and Mary Lou Zelazny.

 Visit our website for 2021 exhibition and opening information.

 Images, clockwise from bottom left: Bill Traylor; Ed Paschke; Vanessa German; H.C.
 Westermann